dieob/bowling-score/README.md

 - `no-score.txt`: A file describing a scenario where all throws are zero.
 - `perfect-score.txt`: A file describing a perfect match, where all throws are Strikes.

-To test the application using this files, run the program as previously explained, and pass the path to any of these files as a parameter.
+To test the application using these files, run the program as previously explained, and pass the path to any of these files as a parameter.

+- For example using one of these files pass this parameter:

+    `{your-project-directory}/bowling-score/src/main/java/com/jobsity/challenge/files/jobsity-example.txt`

+- Using a file that you created pass this parameter:

+    `/Users/user/Desktop/custom-file.txt`